thosgood/this-weeks-finds/markdown/1-50/week001.md

 that its CP violation may be a "reason" for why the cosmological constant is actually zero (this part is extremely speculative).
-Louis Crane, on the other hand, seems convinced that the Chern-Simons state (or more generally states arising from modular tensor categories) is THE WAVEFUNCTION OF THE UNIVERSE.
+Louis Crane, on the other hand, seems convinced that the Chern-Simons state (or more generally states arising from modular tensor categories) is **the wavefunction of the universe**.
 In any event, it's much nicer to have one state of quantum gravity to play with than none, as was the case until recently.